teks/squadron-commander/HOWTOPLAY.md

 The simulation starts out paused.
-Any time the simulation is paused, you can use the command line to examine the strategic situation, and issue orders to your ships, including repeatedly replacing existing orders with new ones.
+Any time the simulation is paused, you can use the command line to examine the strategic situation, and issue orders to your ships, including replacing existing orders with new ones.

 Once all your ships have orders, you can start the simulation running with `r`.
-It will simulate 24 hours of in-game time then pause again.
-Use eg `r 16` to run for 16 hours instead.
-You can't pause the simulation while it's running, but it will decide to pause on its own if anything important happens, such as:
+You can't pause the simulation nor enter any commands while it's running, but it will decide to pause on its own if anything important happens, such as:

 * Combat has occurred.
 * A ship has no orders, most likely because it completed its current orders.
 (If you need a ship to remain stationary, order it to wait with `wt`.)
 * The scenario's victory or defeat conditions have been met.
 You are returned to the command line so you can examine the final simulation state.

-In this way, the decision-free parts of the simulation can be computed instantly, but you'll be free to make unhurried command decisions when needed.
+* It also pauses after 24 in-game hours have elapsed.

-This timing system, which I call 'event-based,' was needed to avoid painful design compromises.
-Mostly games are implemented monotonically.
-In turn-based games, for instance, each turn represents an equal time interval.
-But in naval warfare, upon which starship combat is generally based, long periods of time pass without any meaningful strategic decisions.
-So a conventional design would result in significant 'dead' play time.
+In this way, usually whenever it's time for you to make command decisions, the game pauses on its own and asks for your input.
+For more control, you can also use a custom timeout with `r`, say `r 5` for five hours.

-Event-based timing instead lets players run large or small blocks of simulation time as they wish, say `r 5` or `r 25` as needed, yet be safe from unpleasant surprises thanks to the game's event-based pausing.
+This timing system, which I call 'event-based,' hopefully keeps the advantages of turn-based play while achieving the granularity of a real-time game.

 Simulation Fundamentals
 -----------------------